1-year-old with inflamed conjunctivae

 To watch this and all of Joe Gilboy PA-C's video lessons you must be a member.
 Members can log in here or join now.

-I. Viral: Pt will likely present with bilateral preauricular lymphadenopathy, copious watery discharge, and scant mucoid discharge.
-Cobblestoning of palpebral conjunctiva.
+I. Viral: The patient will likely present with bilateral preauricular lymphadenopathy, copious watery discharge, and scant mucoid discharge.
 The most common viral agent is adenovirus.

-- Treat with cool compresses, artificial tears, and antihistamines for itching/redness (e.g. olopatadine)
+- Treat with warm/cool compresses, artificial tears, and antihistamines for itching/redness (e.g., olopatadine)

 II.
-Bacterial: acute onset of copious purulent D/C from both eyes.
-Eyes “glued” shut in the AM.
+Bacterial: acute onset of copious purulent discharge from both eyes.
+Eyes “glued” shut in the morning

 - Staphylococcus aureus is most common in adults